ShEx

 ShEx configuration file

-The parameter --config-file (-c in short form) can be used to pass a configuration file in YAML format.
+The parameter --config-file (-c in short form) can be used to pass a configuration file in TOML format.

 The fields that it can contain are: